 Abraham Gate – Canaanite Gate

-One of the most important finds at this site is the ruins of the Canaanite city of Laish, which was captured by the tribe of Dan during the period of the Judges.
-The Israelite city gate has been restored, as has the Canaanite gate, which perhaps is the earliest constructed arch ever discovered.
+One of the most important finds at this site is the ruins of the Canaanite city of Laish, which Dan’s tribe captured during the period of the Judges.
+The Israelite city gate has been restored, as has the Canaanite gate, perhaps the earliest constructed arch ever discovered.

 The Israelite Gate – the remains of the entrance gate to the city of Dan and the fortification walls from the Israelite period.
 The remains of a palanquin were found at the site, on which the ruler of the city would have been elevated, alongside benches for the elders of the city.

-Part of this post title is “The Gate To Paradise,” thus will elaborate on this topic.
-As, you probably understood by this point, by “Gate” I was referring to Canaanite Gate.
+This post title is “The Gate To Paradise,” thus will elaborate on this topic.
+You probably understood by this point, by “Gate,” I was referring to Canaanite Gate.
 And paradise refers to Paradise Springs.
-If you take the green route, then you will pass through it.
+If you take the green trail, then you will pass through it.

 The many surveys carried out at the nature reserve indicate that the salamanders are mainly found in the Paradise Springs area, where they have not only shade and water but also stones among which they can conceal themselves.